Information for Parents, Carers, Families and Friends

-Pupils are expected to wear black/grey trousers/skirt, white polo shirt and a navy school jumper/cardigan/ hoody/fleece.
+Pupils are expected to wear black/grey trousers/skirt/blue dress, white polo shirt and a navy school jumper/cardigan/ hoody/fleece.

 For families in receipt of tax credits, please contact the school to see if you qualify for support with School Uniform.

-It is important to your child’s learning and progress that they attend school every day.
+It is important to your child’s learning and progress that your child attends school every day.
 If your child is ill however, please keep them at home until they are better.
 You must inform both the transport service and the school as soon as possible.
-If your child has vomited or has had diarrhoea, your child should remain at home for 48 hours AFTER the last time they have been ill.
+If your child has vomited or has had diarrhea, your child should remain at home for 48 hours AFTER the last time they have been ill.

 We understand that your child may need to attend appointments.
 To help with this, we hold clinics in school, eg. orthotics, dietician, consultants so that your child can still attend school.
 If you need to book an external appointment, we ask that you make it in the holidays or if that is not possible, please make sure that your child attends before and/or after the appointment.